add-on to any

 We design one of a kind, safe and efficient extraction equipment in the heart of Oregon.
 We pride ourselves on our high standards in quality and performance, which is why we put our equipment through rigorous testing and hold each piece of equipment to a high standard before we send any machinery out our doors.

-The newest innovation in recovery systems- the VaporSmartz is built to get you recovering product efficiently, safely and quickly.
+The VaporSmartz iQ is built to get you recovering product efficiently, safely and quickly.
+With it's smart shut-off technology and ergonomic design, this robust recovery pump is a must in any extraction lab.

 The Ins and Outs of Botanical Extraction from Hemp and Cannabis